deco-cx/blog/live.ts-1.x.md

 [Proposal](https://github.com/deco-cx/live.ts/issues/164)
 Check the [data-fetching](https://www.deco.cx/docs/en/tutorials/data-fetching) documentation for more information.

-# Layout Pages
+# Page Layouts

 Creating consistent and visually appealing layouts across your website can be a challenge.
-With `live@v1`'s Layout Pages feature, you can now save your pages as a layout and use them across your site pages.
+With `live@v1`'s Page Layouts feature, you can now save your pages as a layout and use them across your site pages.
 That means you can create a page that has a header and a footer and focus only on the content of your shopping pages.

-Layout Pages feature also includes sections inside sections, allowing you to build up a section that receives another section as a parameter.
+Page layouts feature also includes sections inside sections, allowing you to build up a section that receives another section as a parameter.
 This makes it easier to create complex, nested layouts that are easy to maintain.

-The sections used in Layout Pages are shared across all pages that inherints the layout, so whenever you change the Layout page the changes will be reflected in the entire site!
+The sections used in page layouts are shared across all pages that inherints the layout, so whenever you change the page layouts the changes will be reflected in the entire site!

 ## Further details